thomasahle/tinyknn/README.md

 with which SIMD instructions are used to perform 16 inner product operations in a single instruction.

 ### Developing
-If you are helping develop fast_pq, and need to test a change to the Cython code, you can rebuild it with
+If you are helping develop tinyknn, and need to test a change to the Cython code, you can rebuild it with
 ```bash
 $ python setup.py build_ext --inplace
 ```